Shikaga/story/index.md

 "In older times, one would seal a bond like this with blood", the Unbreakable continued, hovering the weapon openly over his outstretched left hand.

 The Captain, continued to stare, directly into his co-conspirator's eyes.
-He plumbed the depths for the last remnants of humanity, but came up short.
+He plumbed their depths for the last remnants of humanity, but came up short.
 He continued to breath in and out and his heart continued to beat, but beyond that the man in front of him was no more than a corpse as far as The Captain could determine.

 For a space of three breaths the dagger continued to hover between them, a threat only thinly veiled behind a question.
 The Captain, steeled himself, holding his hand by it's side, as the anxiety grew in him, greater by every second.